National Synchrotron Light Source II

 The National Synchrotron Light Source II (NSLS-II) at Brookhaven National Laboratory (BNL) in Upton, New York is a national user research facility funded primarily by the U.S. Department of Energy's (DOE) Office of Science.
-NSLS-II is one of the world's most advanced synchrotron light sources, designed to produce x-rays 10,000 times brighter than BNL's original light source, the National Synchrotron Light Source (NSLS).
-NSLS-II supports basic and applied research in energy security, advanced materials synthesis and manufacturing, environment, and human health.
+NSLS-II is a synchrotron light source, designed to produce X-rays 10,000 times brighter than BNL's original light source, the National Synchrotron Light Source (NSLS).
+NSLS-II supports research in energy security, advanced materials synthesis and manufacturing, environment, and human health.

-NSLS-II is a state-of-the-art, medium-energy electron storage ring (3 billion electron-volts).
-The facility enables the study of material properties and functions with nanoscale resolution and exquisite sensitivity by providing world-leading capabilities for x-ray imaging and high-resolution energy analysis.
-The facility is open to researchers from academia and industry.

-NSLS-II fuels major advances in new energy technologies such as nanocatalyst-based fuel cells, economical use of solar energy, high-temperature superconductors in a high capacity and high reliability electric grid, and advanced electrical storage systems for transportation and harnessing intermittent renewable energy sources.

 Users and partners

 Users

-In 2017, NSLS-II served over 1,000 researchers ("users") from academic, industrial, and government laboratories worldwide.
-Any qualified researcher can submit a peer-reviewed proposal to use NSLS-II.
+In order to use the NSLS-II, researchers submit a peer-reviewed proposal.
+In 2023, NSLS-II served over 1,885 unique researchers from academic, industrial, and government laboratories worldwide.

 Partners

-NSLS-II partners with public and private institutions to fund the construction and operation of some of its beamlines.
-Its partnerships include BNL's Center for Functional Nanomaterials and the National Institute of Standards and Technology, among many others.
-NSLS-II is always open for new partnerships.
+NSLS-II has partners with public and private institutions which joined effort to fund the construction and operation of some of its beamlines.
+Its partnerships include BNL's Center for Functional Nanomaterials and the National Institute of Standards and Technology.

 Beamlines

-NSLS-II currently has 29 beamlines (experimental stations) open for user operations.
-When the facility is complete, NSLS-II will have at least 58 beamlines in operation.
+NSLS-II currently has 29 beamlines (experimental stations) open for operations.
+When the facility is complete, NSLS-II is expected to "be capable of supporting some 58 beamlines in total."

-The beamlines at NSLS-II are grouped into five science programs: hard x-ray scattering & spectroscopy, imaging & microscopy, structural biology, soft x-ray scattering & spectroscopy, and complex scattering.
+The beamlines at NSLS-II are grouped into seven science programs: hard X-ray methods, spectroscopy, imaging and microscopy, bioimaging, structural biology, electronic structure techniques, and complex scattering.
 These programs group beamlines together that offer similar types of research techniques for studying the behavior and structure of matter.